Best daily deals

 Lightning doesn't charge as fast as USB-C, but that could be an intentional limitation.

-Apple’s decision to limit charging power to 25W on the iPhone might be a conservative decision to limit heat output in such a small form factor.
+Apple’s decision to limit charging power to 25W on the iPhone might be a conservative one to limit heat output in such a small form factor.
 That said, the company opted to use USB-C on the MacBook Pro and Air series instead – with support for up to 100W charging power.
 Similarly, the iPad Air and Pro have also moved past Lightning and can charge at speeds above 25W, but not as high as 100W or even 65W.

 USB-C vs Lightning: Which cable transfers data the fastest?